 - Avoid food rewards: There is good evidence to show the benefit of avoiding the use of bribes to encourage good behaviour.
 Find out more about this concept here.

-- Offer opportunities to taste without pressure: When it comes to food in the classroom, it’s a good idea to allow all children an equal opportunity to taste, without pressure to have "just one bite."
+- Offer opportunities to taste without pressure.
+Allow all children to to have an equal opportunity to taste, without pressuring students to have “just one bite.”
 Let each child decide if he/she will taste a food or not.

 - Use commonly available foods: Exploring affordable and readily available foods further strengthens nutrition education.
 As such, it is strongly suggested to avoid using expensive and/or rare foods (such as dragonfruit).
 Here are some popular recipes, using commonly available foods, that teachers have successfully introduced in the classroom: